 For more information on Differential Backup, see Differential backups.

 ►What are the benefits of enabling smart scan?

-- Files and folders that are used for archiving data
+- Files and folders that are infrequently modified

 The Job Details page may show a different count of the source data scanned for a backup job than the actual files being backed up as shown in the following screenshots:

 Job Details page screenshot:

 In the above screenshots, the Backup Data section on the Dashboard depicts that Druva backs up 1.38 TB data although it scans 2092531 files of 1.78 TB source data as shown in the Job Details page screenshot.

 Druva implements folder walk or USN walk to scan files for backup.
 In a nested file structure, the count of the scanned files is always greater than the estimated files.
 For example, to scan 10K files at the ninth folder level, Druva scans the nine folders along with the files and folders contained in the folders, and 10k files that result in the scanned count greater than the actual files.
 In a USN walk scan, the count of scanned files comprises the USN event count for the volume.